yiliu9090/GibbsSamplingForInferenceR/README.md

     docker container run -d --rm -v [data location in your pc]:[data location in the container] [name of the container] [json file location in the container]

-For example, lets call our container `gitgibbstrial`
+For example, lets call our container `gitgibbstrial` (in step 4 of Installation, run `docker build . -t gitgibbstrial`)

 Run `docker container run -d --rm -v /[your file location]/GibbsSamplingForInferenceR/Data:/Workspace/Data gitgibbstrial Data/JSON/DataExample.json`